-When traveling to Sharjah, there is a big square in the center of the city.
-One side of the square is the mosque, and the other side is the famous blue market.
-Also known as the Sharjah Gold Market, it is not very large inside, and it is still far behind the Dubai market.
+Coming to Sharjah for tourism, there is a big square in the center of the square.
+One side of the square is a mosque, and the other side is the famous blue market.
+Also known as the Sharjah Gold Market, it is not very big, and it is still far behind the Dubai market.
 It is a small commodity wholesale market.

 The Locomotive Gold Market in Sharjah was designed by the Chief of Sharjah himself, hence the name of the locomotive.
 Today, it has become a good place for tourists to visit and shop.
 He was dizzy by the local ethnic vendors.
 Too warm and friendly.
 A black suit was bought for AED 150.
 I was also taken for a group photo~ The locals here are not as cold as the locals in Dubai and dare not approach